jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 1. Click "Add" > "Browse Living Atlas Layers".
 ArcGIS Living Atlas of the World is a collection of global geographic information.
 Curated by Esri with contributions from its partner and user communities, Living Atlas contains valuable maps, data layers, tools, services, and apps for geographic analysis.
 3. Click the small dropdown and click "ArcGIS Online".
 This allows you to search any content that other arcGIS users have published publically.
 These will not be as stable as the Living Atlas, but you can usually trust government sources.
 4. Search for "Cabeza Prieta".
 5. There is one layer found.
-Click the + to add the PLSS data to the map.
+Click the + to add the Wilderness Areas data to the map.
 6. **Save** the map.

 <img src="https://jmersonuo.github.io/StoryMaps/img/WildernessAreas.JPG" width ="334px">

+7. Click on the **Details** tab
-7. Hover over the layer and press the symbol button (square, rectangle, and circle)
+8. Hover over the layer and press the symbol button (square, rectangle, and circle)
 8. Click options to change to the symbology for all the features in the layer.
 I'm making it green, with no outline and, 50% transparent.

 <img src="https://jmersonuo.github.io/StoryMaps/img/wildernessSymbol.JPG" width ="334px">